Jayesh2026/SyslogSender/README.md

-# Syslog Sender Spring Boot Application
+# Open Telemetry and Syslog Client Integration

 ## Overview
 This Spring Boot application demonstrates how to send Syslog messages using the **CloudBees Syslog Java Client library**.
 It also integrates with the **OpenTelemetry Collector** as a Syslog receiver to collect and process Syslog messages for observability and monitoring.